Extraltodeus/ComfyUI-AutomaticCFG/README.md

 16.04.24

 - Added "uncond_start_percentage" as an experimental feature.
 This allows to start the guidance later as a way to try [Applying Guidance in a Limited Interval Improves
 Sample and Distribution Quality in Diffusion Models](https://arxiv.org/pdf/2404.07724.pdf).
-50% of the steps would be 10% of the sigmas with the Karras scheduler.
-Set "uncond_start_percentage" to 10% if you want to try it.
 A more accurate implementation [can be found here](https://github.com/ericbeyer/guidance_interval) :)

 # In short: